sustech-topology/TopCap/TopCap/comparison/README.md

 ### MFCC-based speech classification models

 We build 2 state-of-the-art comparative models that leverage mel-frequency cepstral coefficients (MFCC) extracted from speech signals.
-Both models are implemented using PyTorch and are designed to distinguish between two classes (i.e., voiced vs. voiceless consonants) based on MFCC features.
+Both models are implemented using PyTorch and are designed to distinguish between two classes (i.e., voiced vs. voiceless consonants) based on the MFCC features.
 The models differ in architecture.
 Implementation of each includes a full pipeline from data loading and MFCC-feature extraction to model training and evaluation.

 #### Gated recurrent unit (GRU)